My first book Grading the Teacher took four years to write

 The overall reasons for the rejections?
 I had no platform; no one would recognize my face or name.

 The publishing industry has changed drastically in the intervening years.
-Publishers have disappeared or considerably reduced their catalogues.
+Publishers have disappeared or considerably reduced their catalogs.
 Not wanting to take a chance with a good idea, they stick to contracting with famous personalities with huge followings.

 This is understandable, but doesn’t suit me.

 It’s difficult to get past the “gatekeepers” at the publishing houses without an agent.
 Finding an agent is another difficult task I didn’t want to spend my time doing.
 Agents are looking for well-known faces to promote.
 It’s a circle.
-Even when I did have two agents at separate times (one in New York) who strongly believed in the GTT manuscript and put full efforts into promoting it, they couldn’t get very interested publishers to commit for the reasons given above.
+Even when I did have two agents at separate times (one in New York) who strongly believed in my manuscript and put full efforts into promoting it, they couldn’t get very interested publishers to commit for the reasons given above.
 I ended up selling it on my own, but that’s another story.

 It’s so much easier with today’s technology to self-publish.
 There are countless companies online offering potential authors full services, ranging from editing to design to marketing.